Web SDK Reference

 });

-Inclusion: Campaign data is automatically included in subsequent activity payloads.
+Inclusion: Campaign data is included in subsequent activity payloads.

 linkAdPlatformId()